 The Canadian Union of Postal Workers (CUPW) has been involved in several labor strikes and lockouts that have disrupted Canada Post’s operations over the years.

-These labor disputes have been a significant challenge for Canada Post, resulting in mail processing delays, a backlog of items being held at distribution locations, and delays in delivery.
-During labor disputes, Canada Post may issue a “yellow alert” or “red alert” to customers, warning them of possible delivery delays.
+These labor disputes have been a significant challenge for Canada Post, resulting in mail processing delays, a backlog of items at distribution locations, and delivery delays.
+Canada Post may issue customers a “yellow alert” or “red alert” during labor disputes, warning them of possible delivery delays.

 Employee Training and Policy Revisions

-To handle the changing nature of mail delivery from letters to packages, Canada Post needs additional facilities and equipment, employee training, and policy revisions.
-Implementing these changes can be costly and disruptive to mail processing, leading to delays in delivery.
+Canada Post needs additional facilities and equipment, employee training, and policy revisions to handle the changing nature of mail delivery from letters to packages.
+Implementing these changes can be costly and disrupt mail processing, leading to delays in delivery.

 Changes in Parcel Volumes and Equipment Needs